medullan/jenkins-docker-vagrant-ansible/README.md

 > To resolve the issue, downgrading to version `VirtualBox v4.3.12` worked

 #### Issue 3
-> Sometime pulling the repository will make the `ansible.host` file an executable file and will produce the following error:
+> Sometimes pulling the repository down will make `ansible.host` an executable file and will produce the following error:

 > ***Exception:***

 > ERROR: The file provisioners/ansible/ansible.host is marked as executable,